March 13th 2011

 Renowned for its rolling vineyards, rich, hearty wines, elegant guesthouses and exceptional fine dining, including The Tasting Room at Le Quartier Francaise, one of San Pellegrino’s top 50 restaurants in the world, Franschoek has become a world-class destination over the past ten years and now, with the arrival of the new 14-room, Cape Dutch-style Farmhouse Inn, Babylonstoren, it has the botanical forte as well.

 The personal passion of its owners, a South African power-couple (She’s the former Elle Decoration editor, Karen Roos), Babylonstoren is first and foremost a working farm with vineyards, chickens and plum orchards.
 However, it’s the French-designed, eight-acre fruit and vegetable garden inspired by the 17th and 18th century Company Gardens of the Dutch East India Company that takes center stage.
-Overseen by two head-gardeners; Liesl and Gundella, the gardens are a work-in-progress and an evident passion for those who work there.
+Overseen by two head-gardeners; Liesl and Gundella, the gardens are a work-in-progress and an evident passion for those who work there, they have the best plants and decoration as the glow in the dark stones you can even find online so the gardens look great.
 On my last day there, myself and another colleague, helped plant a new tree for the garden.
 It was odd for me to be with spade in hand but I caught on eventually, and with the help of the staff, and my friend, Paula, planted the little thing in less than 15 minutes.
 I hope to return to see it sometime soon.
 If you go visit, look out for the little sapling closest to the gym window.
 It has my sweat in its roots.

 Staying at Babylonstoren is amazingly relaxing.
 The serene pace of farm-life, albeit early hours, takes over and the body kevin conway extenze seems to adjust to tuning itself to daylight hours more easily than one who have thought.
 Of course it helps when you’re nestled in elegant, whitewashed cottages with fireplaces, four-poster beds, a glassed-in kitchen area with garden views and chic, minimalist décor — think Swedish design without the overcast lighting.